nschloe/pipdate/README.md

 Download pipdated from
 [the Python Package Index](https://pypi.python.org/pypi/pipdated/).
-Place the pipdated script in a directory where Python can find it (e.g., `$PYTHONPATH`).
+Place it in a directory where Python can find it (e.g., `$PYTHONPATH`).
 You can install it system-wide with
 ```
 python setup.py install
 ```
 or place the script `pipdated.py` into the directory where you intend to use it.

 ### Testing